lvgl/lvgl/docs/details/main-components/font.rst

 - not passing the ``--no-compress`` flag to the offline converter (compression is applied by default)

 Compression is more effective with larger fonts and higher bpp.
 However, it's about 30% slower to render compressed fonts.
-Therefore, it's recommended to compress only the largest fonts of a user interface, because
+Therefore, it is recommended to compress only the largest fonts of a user interface, because

 - they need the most memory
 - they can be compressed better
-- and probably they are used less frequently then the medium-sized fonts, so the performance cost is smaller.
+- and on the likelihood that they are used less frequently than the medium-sized fonts, the performance cost will be smaller.

 Compressed fonts also support ``bpp=3``.